 There are several potential benefits to investing in mutual funds.
 Like ETFs, they provide the average investor with the opportunity to diversify.
 Many mutual funds feature upwards of a hundred different securities.
 They also don’t tend to require a very large investment to get started.
 Although there are usually minimums for buy-in, these could be waived, along with some fees, for certain types of investment, such as from a retirement account or with a schedule of automatic, recurring investments.

-Another benefit is the ministrations of a professional fund manager, ostensibly an expert in this type of investment.
+Another benefit is the ministrations of a professional fund manager, ostensibly proficient in this type of investment.
 With proper research and analysis, fund managers select the portfolio of securities and choose when to buy and sell for the greatest potential profit in the long term, with minimal loss.
 As an investor, you’ll also enjoy relative liquidity, as you have the opportunity to buy and sell shares in the fund daily.

 You should be aware that mutual funds don’t offer the same tax advantages as ETFs.
 You can be taxed on periodic distributions of dividends, as well as capital gains when you trade or sell shares in the fund at a profit, although the rate may depend on how long you hold shares.
 One way to get around this is to hold mutual funds in tax-advantaged accounts (like an IRA or other retirement account).